troperville

 Literature

-• One Sherlock Holmes story, "The Dying Detective", has Holmes appear to be dying.
-Of course, it turns out that he's perfectly fine and was only acting so that Watson's reactions to it (and subsequent conversation with the suspect who had tried to poison him) would be genuine enough to convince said suspect.
+• In the "Dying Detective" Holmes appears to be dying of poison.
+It turns out that he's perfectly fine and was only acting so that Watson's reactions to it (and subsequent conversation with the suspect who had tried to poison him) would be genuine enough to convince said suspect.

-• The desperate haphazard plan Fisk comes up with in the first book of the Knight and Rogue Series, to drug the Mad Scientist Ceciel they're escaping from and pretend that he and she are going out to perform some sacrifice or another with Michael, nearly falls apart when a guard see's Ceciel's rather vacant face and bad actor Michael's fairly unconcerned expression.
+• The desperate haphazard plan Fisk comes up with in the first book of the Knight and Rogue Series, to drug the Mad Scientist Ceciel they're escaping from and pretend that he and she are going out to perform some sacrifice or another with Michael, nearly falls apart when a guard sees Ceciel's rather vacant face and bad actor Michael's fairly unconcerned expression.
 There's nothing to be done about the drugged look, so Fisk gets Michael to panic by beginning to talk about how they're sacrificing his 'fertility'.

 • In The Hunger Games, this happens repeatedly with Katniss.
 She can't act, and so is never warned about Peeta's interview strategies so her reactions will be genuine.
 By the third book, this has escalated to dropping her into a war zone in order to film propaganda because the studio shoots never work.
+At first they just stick to a hospital with real victims, but no one was expecting bombers to turn up.
+And when they do, they try to keep her out of the fighting, but she goes in anyway and they keep the camera rolling.

 • In Barbara Hambly's Search the Seven Hills, a troupe of girls playing nymphs is entertaining a Roman banquet when a troupe of actors as satyrs burst out on them.
 Marcus notes that either the girls were consummate actresses, or they had not expected to be actually molested by the satyrs.

-• In-universe example: In The Wizard of Sunset Strip, a special-effects adept conjures a real demon onto the set during the filming of a Human Sacrifice scene.
+• In The Wizard of Sunset Strip, a special-effects adept conjures a real demon onto the set during the filming of a Human Sacrifice scene.
 The actress playing the "victim" freaks out for real, but the crew assume it's an illusion and keep on filming, only realizing she's genuinely terrified when she faints.

-• Reserved For The Cat: When Jonathan and Ninette are practicing a new illusion for Jonathan's act, he doesn't bother to tell Ninette that the flames she's about to see (while she's locked in a box) are magically-created fake flames.
+• Reserved for the Cat: When Jonathan and Ninette are practicing a new illusion for Jonathan's act, he doesn't bother to tell Ninette that the flames she's about to see (while she's locked in a box) are magically-created fake flames.
 He then learns that you don't want to get kicked by a ballerina.

-• The Conspiracy Theories episode of Community takes this Up to Eleven, with Jeff, Annie, the Dean, a police officer, and the theater professor all shooting each other with fake guns in order to prove a point.
-Each the time, someone thinks that the gun is real and freaks out.
+• The "Conspiracy Theories" episode of Community: Jeff, Annie, the Dean, a police officer, and the theater professor all shooting each other with fake guns in order to prove a point.
+Each time, someone thinks that the gun is real and freaks out.

-• In Malcolm in the Middle Reese breaks a leg when he sneaked out in the minibike Lois had under lock.
-They try to make it look like Craig ran over his leg with the car.
-When Reese's screams don't sound very believable Dewey proceeds to punch him in the bump that is his broken bone.
+• Reese breaks a leg when he snuck out with the minibike Lois had under lock.
+They try to make it look like Craig ran over his leg with the car using a brick.
+When Reese's screams don't sound very believable, Dewey proceeds to punch him in the bump that is his broken bone.

-• The opening-night production of Macbeth in Slings and Arrows includes an In-Universe version; Slings and Arrows is a story about a theater company, and director Geoffrey Tennant is not above manipulating his performers to get results.
+• The opening-night production of Macbeth in Slings & Arrows includes an In-Universe version; Slings & Arrows is a story about a theater company, and director Geoffrey Tennant is not above manipulating his performers to get results.
 In order to get the performance he wants out of his recalcitrant Macbeth, Geoffrey changes all the blocking at the last minute, inserts a small tree at a strategic location, and gives secret instructions to Macbeth's opponents in fight scenes.

 • In Breakout Kings, Ray forces this upon Lloyd when he enacts a plan that involves letting their captive crook swipe his keys and his (unloaded) gun so that she'll take them straight to her partner as hostages.
 Needless to say, Lloyd is less than thrilled.